ISP Education

 ACADEMIC CULTURE IN AUSTRALIA

 Other important things to know about the Australian learning culture – Plagiarism of any form is frowned at, Australian schools value original thinking very highly.
-The learning style here encourages innovation, teamwork, creativity and critical thinking in all subjects.
-Also, focus is drawn more on assignments given and not exams.
+The learning style here encourages innovation, teamwork, creativity, and critical thinking in all subjects.
+Also, the focus is drawn more on assignments that are given and not exams.
 This arrangement means that time management becomes really important, and over the course of a semester, you’d probably have many assignments and deadlines.

 In conclusion, in choosing a study destination, you should be clear on which destination would suit your academic needs and interests.